General Rules & Regulations

 The Equestrian Park is fully protected by an automatic fire sprinkler system.
 In addition, fire extinguishers are located throughout the facility.
 Exit doors, exit lights, fire alarm sending stations, fire extinguishers and strobe lights are prohibited from being concealed, obstructed or tampered with at any time.

 All contractors and vendors are required to comply with facility safety policies.
 See Fire Safety Rules & Regulations on page 18 of the Event Planning Guide.
 The NFPA 101 Life Safety Code and the International Fire & Building Code are the established standards for review of occupancies and events at the Salt Lake County Equestrian Park and Event Center.

 The Equestrian Park requires that all public events of 1,000 or more attendees have on-site an Emergency Medical Technician.
 EMT coverage during your move-in and move-out periods when exhibitors are working on-site is recommended.
 Charges for these services and supplies utilized are billed with the final statement.
 Please contact the Event Manager to order these services.

 FLOOR PLAN APPROVAL

-Your Event Manager will work with you in drawing a set-up plan for your event that will include arenas used, panel placement, number of stalls needed and other necessary items.
+The Event Manager will help create a set-up plan for the event that will include arenas used, panel placement, number of stalls needed and other necessary items.

 Show management will then provide three copies of floor plans to the Event Manager eight weeks prior to the event for review and approval.
 After Facility Management review and approval, the Event Management Department will forward plans to the South Jordan City Fire Marshal for review and approval.
 All set-up plans should include: